-All Council/ Committee of the Whole meetings are held at 340 Herbert Street.
+All Council meetings are held virtually or at the Town Hall, located at 30 King Street East, 2nd Floor.
 Any changes to the venue will be posted on the Town’s website.

-The Town’s Procedural By-law 2016-094, guides the procedure and format of Council and Committee of the Whole meetings.
+The Town’s Procedural By-law 2016-094, as amended, guides the procedure and format of Council meetings.

 - All meetings are open to the public and attendance and participation are welcome.

 - Please take note that all general correspondence supplied to Council are considered as a public document and may result in the item being posted on the Town's website - the only exception/s would be items covered under Section 239 of the Municipal Act.